 4The windmills of Schiedam

 If you’re after impressive windmills, then Schiedam is your place.
-Schiedam is home to some of the largest windmills in the whole world.
-The purpose of these huge windmills was to grind grain, as they used this to produce Jenever – making it a famous city for the product.
-You can learn all about this inside one of the windmills (De Neiuwe Palmboom), which has been transformed into a museum.
+Schiedam is home to some of the highest windmills in the whole world — equal to eleven floors high!
+The purpose of these huge windmills was to grind grain, as they used this to produce Jenever — making it a famous city for the product.
+You can learn all about this inside one of the windmills (De Walvisch), which has been transformed into a museum.

 3Molen de Adriaan